sellarim/meu-portfolio-v2/README.md

 2. Push the contents of the `dist` directory to a `gh-pages` branch.
 3. In the repository settings, set GitHub Pages to deploy from that branch.

+All image references use relative paths so they resolve correctly under the `/meu-portfolio-v2/` base path.
+If you move the project to a different repository name, update the `base` option in `vite.config.ts` accordingly.

 The Vite configuration uses `/meu-portfolio-v2/` as the production `base` path.
 If you rename the repository, update the `base` value in `vite.config.ts` accordingly.

 ## Can I connect a custom domain to my Lovable project?